alitnk/monopay/docs/examples.md

 ## Example With Express

-A example with inclusive API and express.js can be found here: [Express.js example](https://github.com/alitnk/polypay.js/blob/main/examples/inclusive-example/index.js)
+An example express as the server can be found here: [Express example](https://github.com/alitnk/polypay.js/blob/main/examples/express-example)